Economics of Philanthropy — Evidence from Health Crowdfunding

 78 Pages Posted: 30 Apr 2018 Last revised: 26 Jan 2020

 Date Written: January 23, 2020

 This paper is the first comprehensive empirical study on the economics of health crowdfunding (HCF) campaigns.
-We examine donor characteristics, in particular whether they make purely altruistic contributions, or whether they follow certain preference patterns.
-Our data highlights that, on average, campaign funding goals are achieved more rapidly if the patient is a baby girl, and if campaign descriptions are more comprehensive but less technical (easier to read).
-Furthermore, campaigns begun around holidays are funded more quickly.
-We document strong and economically significantly negative donor-to-donor peer effects, whereby contributions by donors with public profiles are crowded out by the previous contributions of their peers.
+We develop a new theoretical framework that focuses on the channels Donor-Patient-Psychology and Donor-Donor-Psychology to examine campaign funding speed.
+Our data highlight that, on average, campaign funding goals are achieved more rapidly if the patient is an infant girl, and if campaign descriptions are more comprehensive but less technical (easier to read).
+Furthermore, campaigns begun around holidays are funded more quickly, with the highest funding speed found for Christian holidays.
+We posit that this indicates a “warm-glow” effect.
+Examining donations controlling for campaign fixed effects, we document strong and economically significantly negative donor-to-donor peer effects, where contributions by donors with public profiles may be crowded out by the previous contributions of their peers.

 Keywords: Altruism, Charity, Crowdfunding, Developing Countries, Fundraising, Health Care, Medicine, Philanthropy, Voluntary Contributions